Paul Blart: Mall Cop: Critical reception

-On Rotten Tomatoes, Paul Blart: Mall Cop has an approval rating of 34% based on 117 reviews, with an average rating of 4.60/10.
+On Rotten Tomatoes, Paul Blart: Mall Cop has an approval rating of 34% based on 116 reviews.
 The website's critical consensus states "Paul Blart: Mall Cop has some laughs, but its plot is flimsy and lacking in any sustained comic momentum."
 On Metacritic, the film has a score of 39 out of 100, based on review from 24 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade B on scale of A to F.

 Peter Travers of Rolling Stone gave the film one star out of four, panning the concept and juvenile humor.
 Variety's Brian Lowry called it "An almost shockingly amateurish one-note-joke comedy."
 James Berardinelli was also unimpressed by the juvenile tone, but praised the character of Paul Blart and a refreshing change from Adam Sandler's typical films calling it "a passable choice for watching at home, when viewers tend to be less demanding."
 Roger Ebert of the Chicago Sun-Times gave it three stars out of four, praising the film's "wholesome" comedy.
 Nathan Rabin of The A.V.
 Club gave the film a grade C−, calling it "a shamelessly sentimental comedy with a few crude gags thrown in arbitrarily" which "turns into a stale riff on Die Hard."